AVEVA/CONNECT-data-services-developer-docs/content/communities/community-communities-page.md

 - If you are a [Community Administrator](xref:community-community-roles#community-administrators), this page lists *all* communities that your tenant participates in, along with their high-level details.

-- If you are a [Community Member](xref:community-community-roles#community-member), this page lists only the communities that you hold membership in.
+- If you are a [Community Member](xref:community-community-roles#community-member), this page lists only the communities that you hold membership in, along with their high-level details.

 ![Communities page](images/communities-page.png)